 Clara Cooper, Maternity Investigations Team Leader presented the background, roll out and investigation process to raise awareness of the HSIB maternity investigation programme to the group in October 2018.
 The group will benefit from HSIB sharing learning from investigations and HSIB have agreed to share themes of findings and recommendations in the future.
 We are looking forward to welcoming Professor James Walker, Medical Director for Maternity Investigations and Sandy Lewis, Associate Director for Maternity Investigation, HSIB to speak at our Maternity Shared Learning event on 27 February 2019 at the Kassam Stadium, Oxford.

 Collaboration with the Patient Safety Academy (PSA) and Incident Investigation training.

 In January and March 2019, the PSA, in collaboration with the Oxford Patient Safety Collaborative, will deliver a 2-day bespoke incident analysis investigation training programme to the Regional Perinatal Clinical Governance Group.

 The programme is free to organisations and is funded by Health Education England.
 The methodology is based on training staff involved in incident investigations in the principles underpinning a Human Factors approach and system analysis methods.

 Reporting and assurance

-The group report into the safety workstream for the BOB LMS and each organisational representative report individually to their own organisations to ensure that communication is robust.
+The group report into the safety workstream for the Buckinghamshire, Oxfordshire and Berkshire West Local Maternity System (BOB LMS) and each organisational representative report individually to their own organisations to ensure that communication is robust.